 I joined the University of Portsmouth in 2007, having previously taught at the University of East Anglia.
 My research explores the history of the fantastical imagination.
-I take this to include magical and supernatural beliefs, witchcraft, occult and pseudo-scientific practices, prophecies, legends and folklore, monsters and teratology, the Gothic, and (proto-) science-fiction tropes in the modern period (anything post-1700).
+I take this to include magical and supernatural beliefs, witchcraft and the occult, prophecies, legends and folklore, monsters and teratology, the Gothic, and (proto-) science-fiction tropes in the modern period (anything post-1700).
 I am happy to supervise PhDs on any of these topics.
 My first monograph, The Magical Imagination: Magic and Modernity in Urban England, 1780-1914 was shortlisted for the Royal Historical Society’s 2012 Whitfield Prize.
 My second book, The Legend of Spring-heeled Jack: Victorian Urban Folklore and Popular Cultures won the Katharine Briggs Award in 2013.

 I am a keen advocate of public engagement and frequently seek to develop collaborations with creative writers and other artistic practitioners.
 Previous activities include the crowdsourcing of local ghost stories and the co-editing of Dark City, a collection of short stories and poems produced by local writers.
-In 2016 I led the creation of Portsmouth DarkFest, a new cultural festival that drew its inspiration from my Supernatural Cities project (see below).
-This was developed in collaboration with the Portsmouth Writers Hub, the 1000 Plateaus art collective and other artistic communities within the city.
+Between 20216-20 I was the director of Portsmouth DarkFest, a new cultural festival that drew its inspiration from my Supernatural Cities project (http://supernaturalcities.co.uk/).
+This festival was developed in collaboration with the Portsmouth Writers Hub, the 1000 Plateaus art collective and other artistic communities within the city.